Zachkp/todo/README.md

 - **Multi-line Descriptions** - Support for detailed todo descriptions
 - **Filtering** - Filter between All, Completed, and Active todos
 - **Progress Tracking** - Automatic progress indicators (e.g., "2/5 done") for sub-todos
+- **Shell Integration** - Add to your rc file to see todos on every terminal launch

 ## Installation